 The Leahy-Smith Act created for the first time new procedures to challenge issued patents in the United States, including post-grant review and inter partes review proceedings, which some third parties have been using to cause the cancellation of selected or all claims of issued patents of competitors.
 For a patent with a priority date of March 16, 2013 or later, a petition for post-grant review can be filed by a third party in a nine-month window from issuance of the patent.
 A petition for inter partes review can be filed immediately following the issuance of a patent if the patent was filed prior to March 16, 2013.
 A petition for inter partes review can be filed after the nine-month period for filing a post-grant review petition has expired for a patent with a priority date of March 16, 2013 or later.
-Post-grant review proceedings can be brought on any ground of challenge, whereas inter partes review patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts, use a lower burden of proof than used by U.S. federal courts and interpret patent claims using a "broadest reasonable construction" instead of "plain and ordinary meaning," which is used in court litigation.
-Because of these differences between U.S. administrative and judicial adversarial patent proceedings, it is generally considered easier for a competitor or third party to have a U.S. patent and office post-grant review or inter partes review proceeding, there is no guarantee that we will be successful in defending the patent, which would result in a loss of the challenge patent right to us.
+Post-grant review proceedings can be brought on any ground of challenge, whereas inter partes review proceedings can only be brought to raise a challenge based on published prior art.
+These administrative adversarial actions at the USPTO review patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts, use a lower burden of proof than used by U.S. federal courts and interpret patent claims using a "broadest reasonable construction" instead of "plain and ordinary meaning," which is used in court litigation.
+Because of these differences between U.S. administrative and judicial adversarial patent proceedings, it is generally considered easier for a competitor or third party to have a U.S. patent cancelled in a patent office post-grant review or inter partes review proceeding, there is no guarantee that we will be successful in defending the patent, which would result in a loss of the challenged patent right to us.